Muslim Brotherhood: Syria

 The Muslim Brotherhood in Syria was founded in the 1930s (according to lexicorient.com) or in 1945, a year before independence from France, (according to journalist Robin Wright).
 In the first decade or so of independence it was part of the legal opposition, and in the 1961 parliamentary elections it won ten seats (5.8% of the house).
 But after the 1963 coup that brought the secular Ba'ath Party to power it was banned.
 It played a major role in the mainly Sunni-based movement that opposed the secularist, pan-Arabist Ba'ath Party.
 This conflict developed into an armed struggle that continued until culminating in the Hama uprising of 1982, when the rebellion was crushed by the military.

 Membership in the Syrian Brotherhood became a capital offense in Syria in 1980 (under Emergency Law 49, which was revoked in 2011), but the headquarters of the Muslim Brotherhood-linked Palestinian group, Hamas, was located in the Syria's capital Damascus, where it was given Syrian government support.
 This has been cited as an example of the lack of international centralization or even coordination of the Muslim Brotherhood.

 The Brotherhood is said to have "resurrected itself" and become the "dominant group" in the opposition by 2012 during the Syrian Civil War according to the Washington Post newspaper.
 But by 2013 another source described it as having "virtually no influence on the conflict".
 Syrian President Bashar al-Assad welcomed the fall of the Muslim Brotherhood in Egypt and remarked that "Arab identity is back on the right track after the fall from power of Egypt's Muslim Brotherhood, which had used religion for its own political gain".

+A major turning point for the Muslim Brotherhood in Syria came in December 2024, when the Ba'ath regime fell and the President fled the country.
+The succeeding government and president have been directly linked to the Brotherhood.